 What does being a pluviophile say about you?
 For starters, it can say that you like to do things differently from most people.
 You’re not afraid to shake things up.
-While other people groan and complain about rain, you welcome it with open arms.
+While others groan and complain about rain, you welcome it with open arms.

-Another thing it can say about you is that you’re an emotional person, i.e, you’re someone that is aware of their own emotions.
-Unlike other people that may shy away from their own feelings, you see the falling raindrops and introspect.
+Another thing it can say about you is that you’re an emotional person, i.e., you’re someone that is aware of their own emotions.
+Unlike others who may shy away from their own feelings, you see the falling raindrops and introspect.

-Additionally, you’re also more deeply connected to your environment than other people.
+You’re also more deeply connected to your environment than others.
 The sights, smells and sounds around you take hold of your interest and pique your curiosity.

-If we take into consideration that rain can be an excuse to stay inside, we could say that there is a possibility of you being an introvert (more on this further in the article).
-When it rains, a lot of us are forced to stay inside and get bored.
+If we consider that rain can be an excuse to stay inside, we could say that you might be an introvert (more on this further in the article).
+When it rains, many of us are forced to stay inside and get bored.

-However, if you’re someone who actually likes rain, this situation presents itself as an opportunity for you to either sit and observe the changes in your environment, or go out and have a jolly good time in the rain!
+However, suppose you’re someone who actually likes the rain.
+In that case, this situation presents itself as an opportunity for you to either sit and observe the changes in your environment or go out and have a jolly good time in the rain!

 Why are some people Pluviophile?

-There could also be neurological reasons to become a pluviophile, such as having ADHD or anxiety:
+There could also be neurological reasons for becoming a pluviophile, such as having ADHD or anxiety: